bazelbuild/bazel/site/docs/tutorial/java.md

 ### Install the JDK

-1. Install Java 8 JDK.
+1. Install Java JDK (preferred version is 11, however versions between 8 and 15 are supported).

 2. Set the JAVA\_HOME environment variable to point to the JDK.
     *   On Linux/macOS: